crosscon/crosscon_soc/examples/bao_with_guests/README.md

 Continuing.
 ```

-Now the program was executed and if you setup everything correctly, you should see the following output on UART
+Now the program was executed.
+If you setup everything correctly and you compiled an example with two guest VMs, you should see the following output on UART
 ```
 OpenSBI v1.4-31-g322b598
    ____                    _____ ____ _____